Charley Goldman: Career as a trainer

-After his career as a boxer ended, Goldman began training boxers.
-His first champion was a middleweight Al McCoy.
-Eventually, Goldman teamed with boxing manager Al Weill, and trained his fighters including world lightweight champion Lou Ambers and featherweight champion Joey Archibald.
+After retiring as a boxer, Goldman became a trainer.
+His first champion was middleweight Al McCoy.
+Following the legalization of professional boxing in New York under the Walker Law in 1920, Goldman worked with manager Al Weill.
+He later moved to Newburgh, New York, where he opened a roadhouse, but continued to train fighters on occasion.
+During this period, he worked with fighters including world lightweight champion Lou Ambers and featherweight champion Joey Archibald.